 Electives: In addition to History classes, students complete 29 hours of elective courses in any area of study they choose.
 These courses do not have to relate to the History major.

-General Education Requirements: The History degree requires 54 hours of general education courses that students complete over four years in addition to their major courses and electives.
+General Education Requirements: The History degree requires up to 54 hours of general education courses that students complete over four years in addition to their major courses and electives.

 View and download the full degree plan for our History major (PDF).